 The network will enhance teacher education for equality and social justice in the Arctic region.
 Short-term goals will be to advance shared research on topics relevant to TN’s members, establish steady cooperation between teacher educators across the member universities, and stimulate staff and student exchange.
 A long-term goal will be to develop a virtual research and resource centre for high quality teacher education research and practice.

-The network aims to facilitate interaction and promote research among the teacher education programmes in the member universities.
+The network aims to facilitate interaction and promote research and joint teaching among the teacher education programmes in the member universities.
 At the initial stage, the network envisages the following:

 - Student/teacher/researcher mobility, both short-term and full-term visits, including teaching and research

 To learn more about the network and its news, visit the page All News & Newsletters.

 - Piloting joint online master study course Arctic Inclusive Education (10ECTS) during spring term 2021.

 - A session in Arctic Science Summit Week 2021.
 The conference will be held online 23-26 March 2021.

 - Network events in connection with UArctic Congress in May 2021 in Reykjavik, Iceland.